Jpja/PDFMake-Contract-with-Image-Attachments/README.md

 `pdfmake-contract.html` uses the pdfmake library to generate a legal contract.
 It runs in the browser, JS client-side, and outputs a pdf file.

-The contract is derived from a template where keywords are replaced by user inputs and algorithms.
+The contract is derived from a template where keywords are replaced with user inputs and algorithms.

 Two level dynamic numbering, e.g. `1.
 This is a subheader` and `1.1 And this is a clause`.